edgjj/cppgrad/README.md

 # cppgrad

-A header-only C++ micrograd ripoff.
+A not so header-only C++ micrograd ripoff.

 ## Possibilities
 - Same as micrograd